Thursday, December 22, 2011

 On the larger river, 9 hours from when we started paddling, delirium began to take us.
 Darkness grew as we went into the Blackstone National Forest before hitting another small dam in Albion (#9), one I barely remember as our portages became automatic, a quick hauling out of the bags, flipping the canoe upon our shoulders, finding a way around the dam and on.

 This is the last obstacle to Providence; one of the biggest dams in southern new England, and the cradle of the Industrial Revolution in America.
-Built in 1793 using designs gleaned from British textile factories, Slater’s mill harnessed this same river to twist cotton thread, only to evolve into a complex that made everything from tools to cardboard and bicycles.
-Slater’s Mill was the seed of industrial revolution in agrarian New England, and arguably, the rest of the nation.
+Built in 1793 using designs 'borrowed' from British textile factories, Slater’s mill harnessed this same river to twist cotton thread, only to evolve into a complex that made everything from tools to cardboard and bicycles.
+According to the founding mythology of the USA, Slater’s Mill was the seed of industrial revolution in agrarian New England, and arguably, the rest of the nation.
 On our own voyage to redeem a longer history, we must scramble up boulders over a fence, and through a park, carrying our canoes a little over a half mile through the heart of Pawtucket at 1 in the morning.
 The city is almost asleep, one or two cars pass, but nobody seems about.

 It’s the end of the Blackstone, but it’s not the end of the journey.
 Below the falls, the river becomes the tidal Seekonk River.
 We’re looking for a place to put in, but its all rock walls through Pawtucket, fortunately, there’s a lone fisherman with his line over the retaining wall fishing the inky blackness below who tells us about a boat ramp farther down the road, right next to I-95, New England’s thruway.

 What would we have the river be then?
-Could we get rid of every below spec septic system in the valley?
+Could we replace every septic system in the valley with full waste separation and reuse as is now being done in Sweden?
 Disconnect the storm water system from the rivers, rip up the below ground concrete maze that funnels parking lots, roofs, dumpster slop, suburban tru-green lawns, dry cleaners, soaps, laundry detergents and road slicks into the river?
 Replace it all with drainage swales and retaining ponds, wetlands and woodchips?
-Could we farm without the river taking our excess fertilizer, pesticide, fungicide, insecticide, and eroded land to the sea?
+Ban the fertilizers and pesticides?
+Regenerate the farms and stope the flow of excess fertilizer, pesticide, fungicide, insecticide, and eroded land to the sea?
 Keep the winter road sand and salt from clogging up and killing our small streams and wetlands?
 Could we take out all the old decrepit dams, and top the larger ones dams with fish ladders and canoe slides, five, six foot wide slaloms with a steady flow letting life work its way uphill, and us down?
 What would it take to replace a world of tar and pavement with green roofs, backyard gardens, fruit trees, maintained timber grounds and maple stands, nuts and game aplenty?
-Can we reassimilate our deep New England past, of a land that flows and thrums with the seasons and the sun, the cod larger than a man, the lobster likewise, though despised as a foodstuff suitable only to make the corn grow sweet and the squash thick and strong?
+Can we work with our Tribal nations and unrecognized Indigenous folks to restore the agro-ecologies of our region and work towards a truly sustainable regional circular bio-economy?
+Can we imagine a land that flows and thrums with the seasons and the sun, the cod larger than a man, the lobster likewise, though despised as a foodstuff suitable only to make the corn grow sweet and the squash thick and strong?
 What will it take to merge this deep ecological past with the industrial intermediate with the informational present, the consciousness that turns sand into a microchip, a canoe journey into a window on the world?

 Thursday, December 8, 2011